shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 #### Cable Management

-This isn't really cable management, but I couldn't think of a better title for this section.
+This isn't really cable management, but I couldn't think of a better title for this section 😅

 Connect the ESCs' BECs to the CC3D.
 The order will have to be changed later when setting up the CC3D so don't worry about that for now.
 I looped the cables through the holes in the top of the frame so they weren't hanging off the side of the copter.
 The white wire should face upwards.